Letter Responding to Customer Experience Complaints

-Responding to the complaint of dissatisfaction with the overall customer experience is a letter written by an organization in response to the complaint lodged by the customer who had a bad experience.
+A letter responding to a complaint of dissatisfaction with the overall customer experience is written by an organization in response to a complaint lodged by a customer who had a bad experience.
 In this letter, the organization tries to provide an explanation while apologizing and satisfying the customer.
-It is a formal letter, issued on the letterhead of the company.
+It is a formal letter issued on the company’s letterhead.

-A happy customer is always the main target of all organizations, as they are the ones, through whom, the organization’s income is generated.
-Therefore, if a customer is unhappy, the organization tries to handle his complaint in the best manner possible, to retain him as well as avoid any negative reviews.
+All organizations always target happy customers, as they are the ones through whom the organization’s income is generated.
+Therefore, if a customer is unhappy, the organization tries to handle his complaint in the best manner possible to retain him and avoid any negative reviews.

-A dissatisfied customer may even create a ripple effect and may impact other current and potential customers of the organization.
-A customer may get dissatisfied with one or the other thing in his purchase.
-However, if he has an overall bad experience, e.g., with quality, customer handling, rude salesperson, etc., he may get extremely agitated.
+A dissatisfied customer may even create a ripple effect and impact other current and potential customers of the organization.
+A customer may be dissatisfied with one aspect of his purchase.
+However, he may get extremely agitated if he has an overall bad experience, e.g., with quality, customer handling, rude salesperson, etc.

-One of the ways opted for by the organizations to make the unhappy customers happy is to correspond with them through a letter of ‘responding to the complaint of dissatisfaction with the overall customer experience’.
+One of the ways organizations opt to make unhappy customers happy is to correspond with them through a letter ‘responding to the complaint of dissatisfaction with the overall customer experience.
 The content of this letter is dependent on many factors, such as:

-• The severity of the customer’s overall bad experience.
+• The severity of the customer’s overall lousy experience.

 • The gravity of the complaint.